Jeanne Arnold: Background

-Employment history
+Career

-Arnold has been professor of anthropology at the University of California, Los Angeles, since 1988 and was Vice Chair from 2001–2007 and Associate Director of the Cotsen Institute of Archaeology at UCLA for 11 years.
-She has been principal investigator for several excavation projects funded by the National Science Foundation on the Channel Islands.
-Also, she has directed many archaeological field schools in California.
-She has served as a Research Associate in Anthropology at the Santa Barbara Museum of Natural History since 1989.
+Arnold was professor of anthropology at the University of California, Los Angeles, from 1988 and was Vice Chair from 2001–2007 and Associate Director of the Cotsen Institute of Archaeology at UCLA for 11 years.
+She was principal investigator for several excavation projects funded by the National Science Foundation on the Channel Islands.
+Also, she directed many archaeological field schools in California.
+She served as a Research Associate in Anthropology at the Santa Barbara Museum of Natural History since 1989.